ncats/translator-workflows/OrangeQ1.5_Regulatory_Motif_Signature/README.md

     Favored resource is JASPAR
     http://jaspar.genereg.net/
-    as open source and provisioned Wyeth's lab
+    as [it is] open source and provisioned Wyeth's lab
 ```